Complete List Of RF Mount Cinema Lenses

 The short flange distance allows for some unique possibilities in terms of adapters for older lenses and lenses from other manufacturers:

-Dummy adapters with no optical components, which simply converts your collection of vintage lenses to be used on RF mount cameras.
+Dummy adapters with no optical components convert your collection of vintage lenses to be used on RF mount cameras.

-Mount adapters with no optical components that converts your EF and EF-S to be used on RF mount cameras while retaining full autofocus and image stabilization capabilities.
+Mount adapters with no optical components that convert your EF and EF-S to be used on RF mount cameras while retaining full autofocus and image stabilization capabilities.

 q? encoding=UTF8&ASIN=B07H4CR6Y9&Format= SL250 &ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=filmdaft 20&language=en US